 Our mixed media sculpture seeks to illustrate how psychological and emotional introspection can be expressed through the tangibles of shape, form, scale, line and texture.
 How disparate and often harsh materials such as polyurethane, steel, resin, fiberglass, plaster, glass, mirror, clay, canvas and paint can magically combine to create emotive forms and immersive spaces.
 We attempt to reveal the shifting relationship between external and internal landscapes, conventional expectation and real experience, physical appearance and the hidden true self.

 In short, we are unafraid to tackle challenging ideas head on and, as such, our work is bold and brave.
+Our body of work to date has proven our ability to challenge stigma and shine a piercing light on difficult subject matter.
 We give physical shape to the psychological; we prize form over word.
-To that end we encourage you to engage directly with our uckiood portfolio.
+We encourage you to engage directly with our uckiood portfolio.